ngx-lib/multiselect/docs_app/content/guide/property-configuration.md

   ```

 - `options`: **any[]** –
-This property serves as options/datasource to muliselect which being rendered by mulitiselect.
-There is a predefined format for data to be given as input to mutiselect which is expained in simple multiselect guide, grouping options guide.
-And if the data is not in specified format, you can also pass `propertyMap` which links the input data to muliselect format data which is explained here:
+Its name clearly states that, this property serves datasource/collection to muliselect dropdown.
+There is a predefined format for data to be given as input to mutiselect which is expained in [simple multiselect guide](https://ngx-lib.github.io/multiselect/guide/simple-select), [grouping options guide](https://ngx-lib.github.io/multiselect/guide/grouping).
+In same cases datasource doesn't align with the expected format.
+No worries! we've already taken care of that situation.
+Such cases can be easily tackled by using[ `propertyMap`](https://ngx-lib.github.io/multiselect/guide/property-mapping).

   ```html
   <ngx-multiselect